smindel/silverstripe-gis/README.md

 ## Note

-The module is incompatible with the framework version 4.3.1, which disallowed parameterised field assignments.
-The issue [has been fixed](https://github.com/silverstripe/silverstripe-framework/pull/8815), so that all versions of the framework before and after 4.3.1 are working.
+The module is incompatible with the framework versions 4.3.1 and 4.3.2, which disallowed parameterised field assignments.
+The issue [has been fixed](https://github.com/silverstripe/silverstripe-framework/pull/8815), so that all versions of the framework before 4.3.1 and after 4.3.2 are working.